MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

     }

 ```

 ## Behavior of Deprecated API
 Existing system call control related APIs will still be present but will have no effect when called.
 See the corresponding pages for each class, method, and trigger for more details on post-deprecation behavior.

 Some notable cases to consider:
-- CallOrigin and IncomingCallDismissed background triggers will no longer be fired when a call is dialed/arrives or when an incoming call is rejected, respectively.
+- `CallOrigin` and `IncomingCallDismissed` background triggers will no longer be fired when a call is dialed/arrives or when an incoming call is rejected, respectively.
 If your app listens for these events post-deprecation, they will not be received.
-- PhoneLineTransportDevice.RequestAccessAsync() will now return DeviceAccessStatus.deniedBySystem, unless windows.phonecallactivation is properly declared in the appxmanifest.
+- `PhoneLineTransportDevice.RequestAccessAsync()` will now return `DeviceAccessStatus.deniedBySystem`, unless `windows.phonecallactivation` is properly declared in the `appxmanifest`.

- If there are previous Hands-free Bluetooth device registrations for the app, they will be removed and a new PhoneLineWatcher.LineRemoved event will be sent to the app, unless windows.phonecallactivation is properly declared in the appxmanifest.
+If there are previous Hands-free Bluetooth device registrations for the app, they will be removed and a new `PhoneLineWatcher.LineRemoved` event will be sent to the app, unless `windows.phonecallactivation` is properly declared in the `appxmanifest`.
 It is suggested that a handler for this event be included in the app version prior to supporting the new API, so that users who have not yet updated their app post-deprecation can be notified that their hands-free device is no longer registered.

 ## Where to get help
 For questions, please reach out to windowscallcontrol@microsoft.com

 ## Timeline
 New APIs allowing apps to host their own UX are currently available in Windows 11.
 System Call Control will be removed in Windows 2022 (Fall 2022 release).
-This section will be updated with flighting and release timelines when available.git
+This section will be updated with flighting and release timelines when available.